 The unbilled income accrual from metered water services requires an estimation of the amount of commissioning unbilled charges at the period end.
-This is calculated using system generated information based on previous customer volume usage.
+This is calculated using system generated information based on average customer volume usage.
+A 2% movement in average consumption equates to a £1m movement in the unbilled income accrual.